 Students may take up to 2 half courses outside the department.
 Students wishing to take such a course should obtain approval in writing from the Associate Director, MA or PhD or the Director of MA in the Field of Creative Writing.
 As not all graduate departments allow students to enrol in courses via ACORN, also check local enrolment procedures with the host department.

 PLEASE NOTE: Practicum or Lab courses taken through a collaborative specialization do not count towards fulfilling our Departmental coursework requirements; e.g., BKS2001H will not count towards coursework requirements for the PhD in English and will be taken in addition to our Departmental program requirements.

-As of September 2011, incoming MA students are required to take ENG6999YF Critical Topographies: Theory and Practice of Contemporary Literary Studies in English.
+Incoming MA students are required to take ENG6999YF Critical Topographies: Theory and Practice of Contemporary Literary Studies in English.
 Please note that MA CRW students are not required to take this course.

-*As of September 2019, to accommodate changes in the revised exam schedule and structure, PhD students must take ENG9900H Professing Literature in Year 3, and PhD U (Direct Entry) students must take ENG9900H Professing Literature in Year 4.
+To accommodate changes in the revised exam schedule and structure, PhD students must take ENG9900H Professing Literature in Year 3, and PhD U (Direct Entry) students must take ENG9900H Professing Literature in Year 4.